 To represent the “not equal” we draw a dotted line instead of a solid line.

 Then shade the area above the dotted line because it is greater than.

-Now, if you were given these two system of functions, the point that satisfies both of these inequalities are represented by the area which are shaded by the two inequalities.
+Now, if you were given these two systems of functions, the point that satisfies both of these inequalities are represented by the area which is shaded by the two inequalities.

 But any point in the shaded area is the solution.